shrutiVij1502/EC2-Monitoring-Stack-with-Prometheus-Grafana-Cloud/README.md

 ---

-## 📊 Step 5: Monitor Metrics in Grafana
+## Step 5: Monitor Metrics in Grafana

-1. Log in to your Grafana Cloud dashboard
+1. Log in to our Grafana Cloud dashboard
 2. Go to **Explore** and query:
    ```
    node_cpu_seconds_total{instance="machine1"}